flim-labs/spectroscopy-py/docs/v1.1/index.md

 #### Sync in and sync out

-By setting "Sync In," you will automatically initiate the process of measuring your laser's frequency.
-Alternatively, by selecting one of the "Sync Out" options, you can choose the desired frequency (80MHz, 40MHz, 20MHz, 10MHz).
+By selecting `Sync In`, you will automatically initiate the process of measuring your laser's frequency.
+Alternatively, by selecting one of the `Sync Out` options, you can choose the desired frequency (`80MHz`, `40MHz`, `20MHz`, `10MHz`).
 When the [export data mode](#export-data) is active, the size of the generated file will increase in accordance with the number of active channels.

 Selecting the Sync value is essential, as it determines the **laser frequency** and directly impacts the **laser period** and the **time resolution** of the measurements.
 A higher frequency reduces the laser period, enhancing the **time resolution** and enabling the capture of events in shorter time intervals.
 The X-axis of the graphs reflects the laser period, depicting the time period of a single laser pulse.
 This aspect is crucial because the decay curve represented on the graph is the sum of curves from each chunk, where each **chunk** is defined by the **bin width** [refer to the bin width section for more details](#bin-width).